mantoni/mocha-referee-sinon/README.md

 ## What it does

+Installs global `beforeEach` and `afterEach` hooks for Mocha to verify that

-- Asserts that each test has at least one assertion.
+- each test has at least one referee assertion
-- Calls `sinon.restore()` after each test.
+- the global Sinon sandbox is restored with `sinon.restore()`

 ## Install